marons0n/report.ai/README.md

 Through report.ai, we're not just showcasing our technical skills; we're demonstrating our commitment to making a tangible difference in the fight against hate and discrimination.
 We believe that by combining innovation with empathy, we can contribute to building a more just and equitable society, starting right here on our college campuses.

+## Problem
+- Underreporting: A significant number of hate crimes go unreported, with studies suggesting that approximately 50% of violent and non-violent hate crimes are not reported to police
+- Limited awareness: Students and faculty often lack knowledge about what constitutes a hate crime and how to report it, further contributing to underreporting
+- Inadequate response: When hate crimes are reported, the response from institutions is sometimes insufficient or inconsistent, discouraging future reporting

+## Solution
+- Providing an AI-powered platform that makes reporting hate crimes more accessible and less intimidating for students and faculty.
+- Streamlining the reporting process, ensuring that all necessary information is collected efficiently and accurately.
+- Increasing awareness about hate crimes through educational components integrated into the platform.
+- Facilitating a more consistent and effective response to reported incidents by providing institutions with comprehensive, well-organized, documented data.

 ## Mission